Information about the houses being built in the project, and transport links

 Original project proposals for 550 new homes have been scaled back following public consultation.
 This resulted in 153 new houses at Lynnsport 2 being removed from the proposals.
 399 new homes are now planned across Lynnsport sites 1, 3 4 and 5 and Marsh Lane.

-339 of these will be available for sale, with properties available on a help-to-buy scheme (subject to this government scheme still being available), helping people get their foot on the first rung of the housing ladder.
+339 of these will be available for sale.
+They'll be properties available on a help-to-buy scheme (subject to this government scheme still being available).
+These help people get their foot on the first rung of the housing ladder.

 The remaining 60 properties will be affordable units.
 70% will be let at affordable rent levels, with 30% being sold on a shared-equity basis, again helping those on lower incomes.